-At the Albuquerque, New Mexico, main campus, the assembly point at the 5001 Montgomery Blvd. building is the rear parking west of the building.
-At the 4575 San Mateo Ave. building, the assembly point is at the outside of the parking area north of the building.
+At the Albuquerque, New Mexico, main campus, 4575 San Mateo Ave. building, the assembly point is at the outside of the parking area north of the building.

 Colorado Springs:

 At the Colorado Springs main campus, the assembly point is the far south parking lot (gravel) area.
 At the Colorado Springs Automotive Building, the assembly point is the west side parking lot.
 At the Colorado Springs Medical/Corporate Building, the assembly point is the north parking lot.